Last Updated: July 29, 2020

 During Your Visit

-Wear a face-covering: Face-coverings that cover your nose and mouth are required for all visitors over the age of five.
+Wear a face-covering: Face-coverings that cover your nose and mouth are required for all visitors over the age of three regardless of vaccination status.
 Single-use masks are available at the front desk in limited quantities.

 Cover your cough, and wash your hands frequently: Hand-sanitizing stations are available throughout the galleries.
 Public restrooms are available to McEvoy Arts’ visitors.